 Get into a group with 5 or 6 people from your organisation.
 Have a look again at the different roles that the members of an organisation need to perform (above).
-Think about your own organisation.
-Which roles do ol manmeri memba perform well?
-Which roles do they not perform well?
-What could your organisation do to help ol manmeri memba to perform these roles better?
-Be prepared to share your answers.
+Think

 Ask one or two groups to share their answers - tingim taim